Yani-Jivkov/WoW-Addons/README.md

 - **Skada:** An addon for measuring hero activity, such as damage, healing, threat overview, and others, which can help in analyzing hero performance.

+- **Auctionator:** This addon makes buying and selling easier on the auction house for players that want to make or spend gold.

 ## Installation:

 For installing each of the addons, download the addon's archive from this repository, extract it, and move one by one the files from the folders in C:\Users\random\Downloads\World of Warcraft 3.3.5a\Interface\AddOns.